Jayasimha099/web-dev2019501099/Project0_completed/README.md

 1. my-webpage.html : it has a small intro about my education and my hobbies
 2. Skills_Learned.html : It contains professional skills I have possessed
 3. Contact_me.html : If anyone visits my page, they can contact me by filling their details
-4. resume1.html : Finally, It has an attachment of my resume. the visitor can get from any page on my website to any other page by following one or more hyperlinks.
+4. resume1.html : Finally, It has an attachment of my resume.
+The visitor can get from any page on my website to any other page by following one or more hyperlinks.

 ## Recommended Resources